The Ehrismann Residence, a historic Western-style building located on the hills of Yamate, Yokohama

 The basement hall is used as a rental space and is used for exhibitions, workshops, etc.

-Currently, two large bedrooms are used as exhibition rooms, where visitors can deepen their understanding of Yamate's Western-style buildings by looking at documents related to the buildings, such as photographs and drawings.
+Next, we head to the second floor, where there were once three bedrooms!
+Currently, two large bedrooms are used as exhibition rooms, where visitors can learn more about the Western-style building by looking at photographs and drawings related to the building.

-A model of the Ehrismann House and a diorama of the Yamate area
+Model of the Ehrismann House and a diorama of the Yamate area

-In addition, the old kitchen area on the first floor is now used as a coffee shop.
+Additionally, the old kitchen area on the first floor is now used as a coffee shop.

 Western-style houses with balconies and chimneys are wonderful, aren't they?
-The contrast between the green and white of the Ehrismann House is truly beautiful!!
+The contrast between the green and white of the Ehrismann House is truly beautiful!

 Salon concerts of various styles are held in the reception room.